The authors of a longtime watchdog blog and Julie Roys, who was reporting on the church, face defamation claims.

 But the church challenges the blog’s characterizations of its financial standing and MacDonald’s character, wealth, and leadership.
 The lawsuit lists more than 57 points of disagreement with details published on The Elephant’s Debt.

-Leaders at Harvest said the blog harmed its reputation enough that 2,000 people left the congregation in 2013.
+Leaders at Harvest said the blog harmed its reputation enough that 2,000 people have left the congregation over the past few years.
 The multi-site church numbers 13,000 attendees across seven locations, making it one of the biggest in Illinois.

 Powered by WPeMatico